Reed-CompBio/spras/README.md

-# Streamlining Signaling Pathway Reconstruction
+# Signaling Pathway Reconstruction Analysis Streamliner (SPRAS)

 This repo is a work-in-progress dockerized library of pathway reconstruction enhancement tools.
 The framework will contain different graph algorithms that connect genes and proteins of interest in the context of a general protein-protein interaction network, allowing users to run multiple algorithms on their inputs.
 To read more about the specific pathway reconstruction algorithms, refer to [our list of algorithms](https://github.com/Reed-CompBio/pathway-reconstruction-enhancer/tree/master/doc) within the `doc/` directory.